The first step in shopping for auto insurance is to decide on the types

 injury damages to you, household members, and passengers unless they have

 a policy of their own or are covered by a Massachusetts auto policy of

 another household member with similar coverage.
 The accident must be caused

-by someone without enough bodily injury coverage to pay for
+by a driver who doesnt carry enough bodily injury coverage to pay for

 your loss.
 This coverage pays you up to the difference between the total

 amount collected from the bodily injury liability insurance covering the

 owner and driver of the other car and the limits you purchased for this

 Massachusetts has relatively few uninsured drivers compared to many states,